andrewgstanton/code-samples/README.md

 # PHP
 # -> php/cake-php -- some simple examples of using a user and video controlere class for hosting user video profiles
 # JAVASCRIPT
-# -> embedded js that illustrates an example of using musical chairs
+# -> js/musical-chairs.html - embedded js (in a web page) that illustrates an example of using musical chairs